Shotokan Karate

 Also Available - Thai Massage

-Thursday evenings by advance appointment at the Karate Dojo during class time 7:30pm - 9pm.
+By advance appointment.
 Wonderful for family members while you take class.

 Done fully clothed, bare feet, lying comfortably on a soft mat.